English as a Second Language

-- When a language other than English is listed as the home language, and/or the child was born outside of the U.S., an ESL teacher will administer an assessment to determine if ESL services are needed.
+- When a language other than English is listed as the home language, and/or the child was born outside of the U.S., an ELL teacher administers an assessment to determine if ESL services are needed.

 - After the assessment, the ESL teacher will determine the student’s level of English proficiency and discuss the academic options with the family.

-- Students who qualify for an intensive ESL program may attend the nearest site (as listed on the reverse side).
+- Students who qualify for an intensive ESL program may attend the nearest site (listed previously).

 - A family may decline services by signing a form indicating that they are not accepting the recommendation.

-Cultural Liaisons serve as a bridge between the schools and ELLs’ families.
-They spend time at each intensive site every week; part of this includes providing translation when necessary to support students’ needs.
-Their office is at the Administrative Service Center.
+Cultural Liaisons serve as a bridge between the schools and ELL families.
+They spend time at each intensive site every week providing translations and supports for families and students.